websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/documents-and-media-ui-reference.md

 Users can configure their DM email notifications settings on the _Configuration_ menu.
 See [Connecting to a Mail Server](../../installation-and-upgrades/setting-up-liferay-dxp-configuring-mail/connecting-to-a-mail-server.md) to set up a mail server first.

-Users can use the _Definition of Terms_ which are placeholders that parse information such as the system administrator, the recipient, and the name of the document.
+Users can use the _Definition of Terms_: placeholders that parse information such as the system administrator, the recipient, and the name of the document.

 #### Email From Tab